Cheap Shared Web Hosting Crashes New Website

 Cheap Shared Web Hosting and Backup Plugins Not Allowed

-Just before turning this site over to the client we attempted to install our favorite backup plugin, just for our own piece of mind so had our own copy of the website and database files.
-We were NOT being paid for this, but we wanted something, just in case the cheap shared web hosting backups failed.
+Just before turning this site over to the client we attempted to install our favorite backup plugin.
+We were NOT being paid for this, but we wanted something, just in case the cheap hosting backups failed.
 Unfortunately, because the web host wants to charge the client extra for their own website backups, anytime you try to install a good backup utility plugin a message pops up stating this was not allowed.
-At this point we could only hope, if there was ever a problem the web host’s backups would work.
-As most of us know, hoping rarely works out and almost never gets the job done!
+At that time we could only hope, if there was ever a problem the web host’s backups would work.
+As most of us know, hoping almost never gets the job done!

 Houston, We Have a Problem!

-Fast forward two months and we discovered something went very wrong with the website.
+Fast forward two months and something went very wrong with the website.
 Upon our review we discovered all the posts, pages and images had disappeared.
-After a bit more investigation and questions to the client, he honestly admitted the cause could be due to some work their ad agency was doing.
+After our investigation we determined the cause could have been due to some work their ad agency was doing.
 Alternatively, we supposed it might have simply been a WordPress update gone wrong, occurring at the same time as a major server event.
 Regardless, the cause doesn’t matter and we know from experience it’s NOT worth the time and money to troubleshoot and fix.
 The best and most cost affective solution is to simply restore the website to a previous backup.
 Of course, in order to do that you must have reliable website backup files and database.
 Oh, oh!

 Web Host Website Restore Failed

-Continuing our story, after another day or two the client got back to us and requested we work with his web host provider to restore the site.
-Doing our part, we performed a full website restore using the web host files and site restore functionality, which failed, repeatedly!
+Continuing our story, after another day or two the client got back to us and requested we work with his web host to fix the site.
+Using the resources provided by the web host, we performed a full website restore, which repeatedly failed!
 Then, the web host agreed to perform the website restore for us.
-More time passed and during which the cheap shared web hosting provider tried on multiple occasions to restore the site.
+More time passed and during which the shared web hosting provider tried on multiple occasions to restore the site.
 We even received emails stating, your site has been restored and this support request is considered resolved.
 Yeah, right!
 The bottom line here is, the website backups our client had been paying a small premium for, failed when they were needed most.
 We really wanted to childishly point our finger and yell, “THAT’S WHAT YOU GET,” but we held back.

-As it turned out, this problem was no everyday occurrence and the web host finally kicked the support request to top level.
+Finally, the web host kicked up the support request to their top level developers.
 Even the top level support people were unable to restore the website.
 Sometimes, after a restore process was complete, the site and it’s files would be available for a few minutes.
 Then, poof, the site and most of it’s files would disappear.
 Luckily, we were able to download some of the files while they were available, knowing they would help with what was to come.

 The Worst Case Scenario Comes True